 The ticket can either print out on their receipt, or as a separate ticket.
 If you want it printed as a separate receipt or to have a different printer print it, check the Print Tickets Separately checkbox.
 It is located in the Additional Information Section.

 When you are done creating your ticket, click on the save button at the top of the screen.
 A new button will appear next to save.
-This button is labeled “To Button”.
-Since the ticket being created isn’t scan-able you will need to add it to a button layout.
+This button is labeled “To Button“.
+Since the ticket product being created is neither tangible nor scan-able you will probably want to add it to a button layout.
 With the “To Button” option, add the button to the POS you wish to have your ticket.
 Retrieve Master Data on the POS after you have created your button.

 Event Ticket Setup